Scattering of TE- and TM-polarized wave packets on a dielectric layer: true and false group-delay times: Standard approach

-where $n_{0,z}=n_0\cos\theta$.
-At the interfaces $z=0$ and $z=d$ the function $U(z)$ and its first derivative $U^\prime(z)$ must be continuous.
-This follows from the boundary conditions for the tangential projections $E_x$, $H_y$ and for orthogonal projection $H_z$, as well as from the relations (\ref{5}).
+At the boundaries of this interval, the function $U(z)$ and its first derivative $U^\prime(z)$ must be continuous.
+This follows from the continuity condition for the tangential projections $E_x$ and $H_y$ and the normal projection $H_z$, as well as from the relations (\ref{5}).
+Note that for the TE-wave, in addition to the electromagnetic energy conservation law that follows from the continuity equation